 Traditional Food on Christmas Eve (Heiligabend)

-There is not just one traditional Christmas Eve dinner in Germany.
+There is not just one typical German Christmas dinner in Germany.
 The meal that is cooked on Christmas Eve depends as much on your family preferences as it does on where in Germany you live.

 Until around the 1950s, you used to fast during the advent period and Christmas Eve still counted as part of the fast.
 It was typical to have a seafood dish, such as steamed fish or salad made from salted herrings and potatoes.
 In the countryside, you would bake dumplings (Rohrnudeln) and eat them with soup.